GIS-EPFL/Robots/robot_files/ReadMe.md

       - ![QuaternionToEuler](https://github.com/GIS-EPFL/Robots/assets/14881383/4dd43577-5ebb-41d6-bc35-668774fe1722)

 3. Input Euler angles into URDF for robot motion planning
+      - The rpy (raw, pitch, yaw) values in the xacro file must be updated for the base frame of the track.
+Therefore, edit this file the values match the ones calculated in the above step.
       - The file for Aurora is here: robot_files\abb_irb_6700_track_irtb_6004\4_urdfs\abb_irbt6004_670_support\urdf\abb_irb6700_175_305_ibois.xacro
       - The file for Iris is here: robot_files\abb_irb_6700_track_irtb_6004_iris\4_urdfs\abb_irbt6004_670_support\urdf\abb_irb6700_175_305_ibois.xacro
       - ![EulerValueChange](https://github.com/GIS-EPFL/Robots/assets/14881383/f3dd5240-01dd-4fce-9da7-c26a12f5a9d7)